Consensys/docs-template/docs/single-source/between-repos/Plugins/MetaMask-ported-data/services-index.md

 sidebar_position: 1
 ---

-// import SectionAPIs from "@site/src/components/Sections/SectionAPIs.jsx"; // Component not available in this project
-// import SectionNetworks from "@site/src/components/Sections/SectionNetworks.jsx";
- // Component not available in this project
 # Build and scale your dapp using services

 MetaMask, in partnership with [Infura](https://www.infura.io/), offers a comprehensive set of